esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

-MongooseIM can be configured to talk to external service like databases or HTTP servers in order to get or set the required data.
+MongooseIM can be configured to talk to external services like databases or HTTP servers in order to get or set the required data.
 The interface for outgoing connections management was unified and is now available via the `outgoing_pools` config option for the following type of connections:

 * `cassandra` - pool of connections to Cassandra cluster